pgMemento/pgMemento/README.md

 pgMemento uses two logging stages.
 The first trigger is fired before each statement on each audited table.
 Every transaction is only logged once in the `transaction_log` table.
-The ID of the entry is stored in a local transaction variable.
+The row ID is stored in a local transaction variable.

 Within the trigger procedure the corresponding table operations are logged as well in the `table_event_log` table.
 A type of table operation (e.g. INSERT, UPDATE, DELETE etc.) is only logged once per table per transaction.
-For two or more operations of the same kind logged data of subsequent events are referenced to the first first event that has been inserted into `table_event_log`.
+For two or more operations of the same kind, logged data of subsequent events are referenced to the first first event that has been inserted into `table_event_log`.
 In the next chapter you will see why this doesn't produce consistency issues.
-Again, the ID is saved to a transaction variable.
+The event ID is written into a transaction variable, too.

 The second logging stage is related to the data that has changed.
 Row-level triggers are fired after each operations on the audited tables.